Add commnadbar button, Outlook 2007 ribbon bar, tabs.

 end;

-In the Object Inspector window, run the editor for the Controls collection of the tab.
-In the editor, use the toolbar buttons or context menu to add or delete Add-in Express components that form the Ribbon interface of your Outlook add-in.
+Then, in the Object Inspector window, run the editor for the Controls collection of the Ribbon tab component.
+In the editor, use the toolbar buttons or context menu to add or delete Add-in Express components that form the Ribbon interface of your add-in.
 First, you add a Ribbon tab and change its caption to My Ribbon Tab.
 Then, you select the tab component, add a Ribbon group, and change its caption to My Ribbon Group.
-Next, you select the group, and add a button group.
-Finally, you select the button group and add a button.
+Next, you select the group, and add a button.
 Set the button caption to My Ribbon Button.
-Use the ImageList and Image properties to set the icon for the button.
+Use the Glyph property to set the icon for the button.

 Now add the event handler to the Click event of the button.
 Write the following code: